uprajapa/jungle-rails/README.md

 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server

-## Database

-If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

-More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies